jeffdonthemic/node-red-salesforce/README.md

 To add additional functionality, `git pull` the repo locally, use npm to install any packages you may want and the `git push` back to Heroku.

+A fork from [node-red-heroku](https://github.com/joeartsea/) as it use MongoDB to store flows.
+This is needed as flows are typically store on the disk but are whipped out each time Heroku restarts dynos.

 ### Deploy to Heroku

 Deploy this app to Heroku for free and have it up and running in a matter of minutes.